CClingain/OneTrainMyth/Highlights/Project_Highlights.md

 the mythical wait\!

-This might be great news, but you’ll want to be careful at 11 p.m. where there’s roughly a 30% chance of having a nightmare wait across all exit times.
-Once again, Thursday might be a good day for 3 minute exiters to run – 9% chance of nightmare wait.
+This might be great news, but you’ll want to be careful at 11 p.m. where there’s roughly a 28% chance of having a nightmare wait across all exit times.